 - Age, and/or a marriage of long duration

 This factor used in determining spousal maintenance is highly subjective, as what one judge may consider a marriage “of long duration” another may not.
 There is no set rule, but generally speaking a marriage of under 7 years is considered short-term, a marriage lasting from 7 to 20 years is considered of medium duration, and 20 years or more is considered a long-term marriage.
 Age is factored in when the duration of the marriage is long enough that the person seeking spousal support may not be able to obtain employment sufficient to meet their reasonable expenses.

 - Significantly reduced income or career opportunities for the benefit of the other spouse

 This consideration was added with the 2018 update and takes into account any sacrifices made that resulted in significantly reduced income or career opportunities for the spouse seeking spousal maintenance.

 If no spousal maintenance is ordered for either party, then any future right to an award of spousal maintenance, for both parties, is lost forever.

-Whether you may be subject to paying spousal support or you are seeking an award of spousal support, the assistance of a family law attorney will be very beneficial to you.
+Whether you may be subject to paying spousal support or you are seeking an award of spousal support, you can rely on of the spousal support lawyers at the Schill Law Group to guide you through every step of the process.
 Your case will be handled directly by an attorney who will keep you informed and work diligently to ensure your case has a satisfactory outcome.
-Contact us today at (480) 525-8900 to schedule a free consultation for your spousal support case and learn about our flat fee agreement.
+Contact us today at (480) 525-8900 to schedule a free consultation regarding your spousal support case and learn about our flat fee agreement.